biogen98/PersonalSite/content/contact.md

 ## Have a question regarding an article or code project?

-For articles (blog posts), please ask your question on [Twitter](https://twitter.com/jhaurawachsman), with the post link.
-For code projects, ask questions on [Stack Overflow](https://stackoverflow.com/users/1535514), and use [Github](https://github.com/jhauraw) to submit bugs, issues, or improvements.
+For articles (blog posts), please ask your question via the contact form below.
+For code projects, ask questions by [mail](mailto:stevens.jan.adriaan@gmail.com), and use [Github](https://github.com/jhauraw) to submit bugs, issues, or improvements.
 Sharing your feedback in this way allows others to benefit from our conversation.

 ### Contact form